 People are advised that records will contain names and photographs of Aboriginal people who have since died, which may cause distress to their relatives; discretion should be used when accessing them.

-The Mountford-Sheard Collection (PRG 1218) is a unique and significant collection of materials created by ethnologist Charles Pearcy Mountford during the 1930s to 1960s.
-This collection covers a selection of Aboriginal communities from South and Central Australia, the Northern Territory and Western Australia.
+A unique and significant collection of materials created by ethnologist Charles Pearcy Mountford during the 1930s to 1960s.
+This collection (SLSA: PRG 1218) covers a selection of Aboriginal communities from South and Central Australia, the Northern Territory and Western Australia.

 We work cooperatively with Ara Irititja, the Social History Unit of the Pitjantjatjara Council, to describe and digitise images and other material relevant to the Pitjantjatjara communities of Central Australia.
 Access to this material is then provided through a mobile community database.

-Similarly, the State Library has supplied content for a number of other community-led publications, exhibitions and databases, enabling Aboriginal Communities to have access, on Country, to material of cultural significance held at the library.
+The State Library has supplied content for a number of community-led publications, exhibitions and databases, enabling Aboriginal Communities to have access, on Country, to material of cultural significance held at the library.